Sinus Pressure and Excess Mucus:

 • drink lots of water

-• take herbals early to fight possible bacteria infection
+• take herbals early to fight possible bacterial infection

 • echinasea tea